 How to Make Clarified Butter

 When you dip crab or lobster meat in melted butter, you're probably dipping it in clarified butter.
-But it's used for more than just dipping.
-Also known as drawn butter, clarified butter plays an important part in making everything from Indian cuisine to English muffins.
+Here's how to make it.

 How to Make Clarified Butter